Greater Mauritania: Malian claims

-These tendencies were worrying to both French authorities as well as some French Sudanese authorities.
-Mali's hegemonic political party, the US-RDA, laid claims to parts of Mauritania, and also agitated for the return of the Cercle of Timbedgha, which was administratively transferred over to Mauritania in 1944.
-The US-RDA was able to win the support of many beidane elites in Timbedgha for this, angering Ould Daddah.
-Nonetheless, by 1959, Daddah was able to secure one-party hegemony in Mauritania and these pro-Moroccan and pro-Malian organisations were dissolved.
-Nonetheless, despite the dissolution of the Mali Federation in 1960, the Malian government continued to support Morocco's claims over Mauritania and engage in border clashes, with the Mauritanian government accusing Horma Ould Babana, by then still exiled in Morocco, of having plotted the assassination of a nomadic administrator in the Cercle of Nema, in 1961.
-Moreover, the Mauritanians accused Mali of supporting Babana.
+Those tendencies were worrying to both French authorities as well as some French Sudanese authorities.
+Mali's hegemonic political party, the US-RDA, laid claims to parts of Mauritania and also agitated for the return of the Cercle of Timbedgha, which was administratively transferred over to Mauritania in 1944.
+The US-RDA won the support of many beidane elites in Timbedgha for that, which angered Ould Daddah.
+Nonetheless, by 1959, Ould Daddah had secured one-party hegemony in Mauritania and these pro-Moroccan and pro-Malian organizations were all dissolved.
+Nonetheless, despite the dissolution of the Mali Federation in 1960, the Malian government continued to support Morocco's claims over Mauritania and engage in border clashes, with the Mauritanian government accusing Horma Ould Babana, who has been still exiled in Morocco, of having plotted the assassination of a nomadic administrator in the Cercle of Nema, in 1961.
+Moreover, the Mauritanians accused Mali of supporting Ould Babana.

 Nonetheless, Mali and Mauritania eventually signed a mutual border agreement in February 1963.